andrew-codes/playnite-web/docs/contributing/development-environment.md

 1. [Fork the playnite-web repo](https://github.com/andrew-codes/playnite-web/fork)
 2. Clone your forked repo to your local development machine.
 3. Open the repo in vscode.
+4. Run `yarn`
-4. Ensure MQTT is running
+5. Ensure MQTT is running
-5. Ensure database is running
+6. Ensure database is running

 ## Runninng Locally